marcofugaro/generator-browser-modern-extension/README.md

 The development mode has **autoreload** of the chrome extension, meaning that when you change a file, the extension is loaded again in chrome! 🔥

+It comes with the [webextension-polyfill](https://github.com/mozilla/webextension-polyfill), which basically lets you write async/await code instead of the callback hell of the chrome extension apis. 💣

 ## AUTORELOAD SCREENSHOT

 It also bundles your extension when you're done, ready to be pusblished to the extension store!